motorina0/codenvy/DOCS.md

 3. HTTP/S. We are working to make configuration of SSL and HTTP/S a single line so that you can swap between configurations.
 The current version only supports HTTP.

 4. `codenvy.env` documentation.
 Currently, we expect all configuration of Codenvy to be done by users in `CODENVY_CONFIG/codenvy.env`.
 All parameters are currently supported, but they are not provided with default documentation in the environment file.
 Temporarily, you can inspect how `codenvy.pp` is configured at `docs.codenvy.com` or by studying `CODENVY_CONFIG/manifests/codenvy.pp`.

+5. NTFS backups.
+Due to incompatibilities between NTFS and other file systems, Windows will have their Postgres data stored in a named volume within the boot2docker or Docker for Windows.
+User data is persisted, but if the VM that you are using is wiped and restarted, Codenvy's Postgres data will be lost.
+We will add an ability to extract this information with `codenvy backup` and `codenvy restore`.

 ## Team
 See [Contributors](../../graphs/contributors) for the complete list of developers that have contributed to this project.